klmcwhirter/upd-indicator/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I would really like to solve for this [...]

 **What components are impacted?**
- Please specify one of unknown, extension, REST API, or both
+Please specify one of unknown, extension, monitor program, systemd units, or all

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.